Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step3.md

 `touch playbook.yml`{{execute}}

 2\.
-Now, rather than copying this code into your playbook automatically, try to copy it in manual in pieces, taking time to understand each component.
+Now, rather than copying this code into your playbook automatically, copy it in manually, taking time to understand each component.
+Simply click on the `playboook.yml` tab above your text editor and begin moving the following code over.

+>Note: Katacoda will save the lines of code you add to the file automatically.

 <pre class="file" data-filename="playbook.yml"><blockquote>